-Why and how we process data What data is processed Legal grounds IP address, crash reports, and system activity).
-Information about your activity in our services, such as your search terms, Chrome browsing history you've synced with your Google Account, your views and interactions with content and ads, and your activity on third- party sites and apps and apps that use our services.
-You can review and control activity data stored in your Google Account in My Activity.
-Location information, such as may be determined by GPS, IP address, and

-Why and how we process data What data is processed Legal grounds other data from sensors on or around your device, depending in part on your device and account settings. publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
-Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-To protect Google, our users, and the public The information processed will depend on how you The legal grounds for processing this information will depend
+Why and how we process data What data is processed Legal grounds and interactions with content and ads, and your activity on third-party sites and apps that use our services.
+You can review and control activity data stored in your Google Account in My Activity. • Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
+Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper)